-C44 Acceptable limits for individual recovery results should normally be within the range of the mean recovery +/- 2x RSD.
-For each commodity group (see Annex A) the mean recovery results and RSDs may be taken from initial method validation or from on-going recovery results (within laboratory reproducibility, RSDwR).
+C43 Acceptable limits for individual recovery results should normally be within the range of the mean recovery +/- 2x RSD.
+For each commodity group (see Annex A) the mean recovery results and RSDs may be taken from initial method validation or from on-going recovery results (within laboratory reproducibility, RSD{wR}).
 A practical default range of 60-140 % may be used for individual recoveries in routine analysis.
 Recoveries outside the above mentioned range would normally require re-analysis of the batch, but the results may be acceptable in certain justified cases.
 For example, where the individual recovery is unacceptably high and no residues are detected, it is not necessary to re-analyse the samples to prove the absence of residues.
-However, consistently high recoveries or RSDs outside ± 20% must be investigated.
+However, consistently high recoveries or RSDs outside ± 20 % must be investigated.

-C45 Analysis of certified reference materials (CRMs) is the preferable option to provide evidence of method performance.
-However, CRMs that contain the relevant analytes at appropriate levels are seldom available.
-As an alternative, in-house reference materials may be analysed regularly instead.
+C44 Analysis of certified reference materials (CRMs) is the preferable option to provide evidence of method performance.
+As an alternative, in-house quality control samples may be analysed regularly instead.
 Where practicable, exchange of such materials between laboratories provides an additional, independent check of accuracy.